sdiehl/stephendiehl.com/posts/protolude.md

 ```

 In a just world we'd have a generic ``putStr`` that didn't require us to put
-boilerplate imports in every damn module just to print a bloody string, but alas
+boilerplate imports in every damn module just to print a string, but alas we
-we don't live in that world.
-But we can implement a basic class to do this for
+don't live in that world.
+But we can implement a basic class to do this for the
-the common text representation and then just export the class instead of the
+common text representation and then just export the class instead of the four
-four libraries that all provide the same interface.
+libraries that all provide the same interface.

 ```haskell
 class Print a where